h12w/gspec/DESIGN.md

 * Automatic test is important, especially for a single developer who lacks time to test manually.
-* go-test only meets minimal requirement, it leaves a gap to fill in a way or another.
+* "go test" only meets minimal requirement, leaving a gap to fill in a way or another.
 * None of the existing frameworks fully satisfy all the goals above.
-* It is a good way to learn testing itself. e.g. What to test?
-How much to test?
+* It is a good way to learn testing itself.
-  How to test?
-How to name and orgnaize tests?
-* Writing a testing framework is not trivial but not hard either, and it is fun.
+* It is fun.

 Features
 --------